 By working with the couple ahead of time, you’ll be more comfortable when it comes time for formals on the wedding day.
 Engagement photos allow you to practice your posing and lighting in advance.
 After shooting the engagements, you’ll also know more about the couple, their style, and how best to pose them or to get a genuine smile.
 In fact, that’s why some wedding photographers choose to include engagement photos in their packages by default.

 Ask to be a second shooter

-If you aren’t comfortable with the idea of shooting a wedding quite yet, reach out to another photographer and ask if you can join them as a second shooter.
-Almost any wedding photographer would love to have another shooter and some will even offer it as a paid position.
+Shooting a wedding is a big undertaking, and if you aren’t comfortable with the idea of shooting one yourself, reach out to another photographer and ask if you can join them as a second shooter.
+Even if you do feel comfortable but you don’t have wedding-specific experience, this is a good idea.
+Many wedding photographers love to have another photographer, and many regularly pay for a second or an assistant.

 Shoot a pretend wedding

-A great alternative to being a second shooter is to create your own, fake wedding.
+A great alternative to being a second shooter is to create your own, fake wedding — called a stylized shoot.
 Whether it’s at a location of your choosing, or the actual venue of an upcoming wedding, get a pair of friends and ask if they wouldn’t mind modeling for the day in exchange for a meal or gift.

 Pose the pair as you would a married couple and go around to locations similar to those you’d be shooting in.
-Not only will this help you better understand your equipment and how you can make the most of it during a wedding, it’ll also force you to get comfortable with the idea of directing the couple — a vital skill you’ll need to act upon come wedding day.
+Not only will this help you better understand your equipment and how you can make the most of it during a wedding, it’ll also force you to get comfortable with the idea of directing the couple — a vital skill you’ll need at an actual wedding day.

 Shoot in RAW